Spyro-Soft/scargo/docs/source/guides/scargo-x86.rst

 For scargo the most important file is *scargo.toml*.
 This is the file in which you write your project configuration.
-If you want to update some settings in *scargo.toml* make sure you run scargo update command to update project with newly modified configuration.
+If you want to update some settings in *scargo.toml* make sure you run scargo update command to update the project with the newly modified configuration.

 More on this can be read in :doc:`/scargo/scargo-toml`